stines-git/git-natp/README.markdown

 ## Install

-TODO
+To install this globally, run `sudo make install` and the scripts will be copied to `/usr/local/bin/...`.
+Similarly, `sudo make uninstall` removes them.

 ## Testing

-To run the tests, just execute the `run.sh` script in the `test` folder.
+To run the tests, just execute the `run.sh` script in the `test` folder or run `make test`.

 ```sh
 ./test/run.sh
 ```

 The output should be in TAP format.